-Our immediate market access and clinical adoptions efforts continue to be focused on the key target markets of Germany and the United Kingdom, which represent a majority of the total potential liver cancer market (primary and metastatic) in the EU and where progress in securing reimbursement for CHEMOSAT treatments offers the best near-term opportunities.
-We also continue to support clinical adoption of CHEMOSAT in the Netherlands, Spain, France and Italy.
+Our immediate market access and clinical adoptions efforts continue to be focused on the key target markets of Germany, United Kingdom and the Netherlands, which represent a majority of the total potential liver cancer market (primary and metastatic) in the EU and where progress in securing reimbursement for CHEMOSAT treatments offers the best near-term opportunities.
+We also continue to support clinical adoption of CHEMOSAT in Spain, France and Italy.
 We employ a combination of direct and indirect sales channels to market and sell CHEMOSAT in these markets.
 Our European Headquarters is in Galway, Ireland.

-Since launching CHEMOSAT in Europe, treatments have been performed at over 20 leading European cancer centers.
-Physicians in Europe have used CHEMOSAT to treat patients with a variety of cancers in the liver, primarily ocular melanoma liver metastases, and other tumor types, including hepatocellular carcinoma, cholangiocarcinoma, and liver metastases from colorectal cancer, breast, and cutaneous melanoma.
+Since launching CHEMOSAT in Europe, treatments have been performed at over 25 leading European cancer centers.
+Physicians in Europe have used CHEMOSAT to treat patients with a variety of cancers in the liver, primarily ocular melanoma liver metastases, and other tumor types, including cutaneous melanoma, hepatocellular carcinoma, cholangiocarcinoma, and liver metastases from colorectal cancer, breast, pancreatic and neuroendocrine.
+Earlier this year we were delighted to report that SPIRE Southampton Hospital in the U.K. surpassed 100 treatments with CHEMOSAT since initiating procedures in December 2013, a milestone also recently achieved by one of our sites in Germany.
+We also continue to see the average number of repeat treatments performed on a per patient basis consistently increase, also earlier this year, we reported our first patient to receive eight CHEMOSAT treatments.